huangsam/ultimate-python/CONTRIBUTING.md

 ## Python modules

-Every Python module is a lesson which helps developers build their own intuition for core Python.
-The modules tend to avoid physical I/O operations as they may be run in a constrained environment like a web browser.
+Every Python module is a standalone lesson which helps developers build their own intuition for core Python.
+The primary way to teach these concepts is through `assert` statements and not `print` statements.

+Certain Python concepts are skipped in this study guide in pursuit of the statement above.
+However, it does open the doors for Python to run on any computing environment - whether it be a IDE, browser, terminal or standalone application.

+When creating or updating Python modules, please respect the guidelines in the sub-sections below.

 ### Standard structure